Anacatlisboa23/Application-of-Machine-Learning-Methodologies-in-the-Search-for-New-Peptides-with-Antimicrobial-Pote/README.md

 # Master Dissertation

 Antibiotic resistance is considered a global risk, so it is crucial to explore alternatives to conventional antibiotics.
-Antimicrobial peptides (AMP), have been emerging as a promising alternative to conventional antibiotics.
+Antimicrobial peptides (AMP) have emerged as a promising alternative to conventional antibiotics.
 The experimental identification of promising new antibiotics and their susceptibility parameters can be time-consuming and expensive.
 In contrast, the use of algorithmic approaches to antibiotic discovery has the potential to significantly influence the development of innovative antibacterial compounds in a short space of time. innovative antibacterial compounds in a short space of time.